-You’ve no doubt heard about the drug dealing or gang member pasts of the biggest names in Hip Hop music – whether their tales of violent street life and crime are 100% authentic or mostly made up for the street cred hype, it’s rarely been portrayed as something to overcome or turn away from, yet that is exactly what California-based Hip Hop artist Elliott Niezel has done.
+You’ve no doubt heard about the drug dealing or gang member pasts of the biggest names in Hip Hop music – whether their tales of violent street life and crime are 100% authentic or mostly made up for the street cred hype, it’s rarely been portrayed as something to overcome or shy away from, yet that is exactly what California-based Hip Hop artist Elliott Niezel has done.

 His rocky past and violent, destructive ways aren’t a point of pride or a source of bragging for Niezel.
 No, his past was sad and messed up.
-His life was going nowhere until he did something about it, and he wants others to do what he has done – to rise above it and live a better life.
+His life was going nowhere until he did something about it, and he wants others to do what he has done – to rise above the negativity and live a better life.

-“Gangs, violence, and destruction made all my musical ambitions kinda sink to the wayside,” Niezel says.
-“I didn't have any aspirations to start writing music and making real records until I escaped that lifestyle and my personal addictions and demons.
+“Gangs, violence, and destruction made all my musical ambitions sink to the wayside,” Niezel says.
+“I didn't have any aspirations to start writing music and making records until I escaped that lifestyle, my personal addictions, and demons.
 I was addicted to every substance under the sun, and now I am addicted to music.”

-Niezel’s only moving forward in life now and is creating his funky reality-based Hip Hop with a groovy twist, or what he calls Groove Hop.
+Niezel’s only moving forward in life now and is creating his funky reality-based Hip Hop with a groovy street influenced twist, or what he calls Street Poetry.
 His first recording project was with a lifelong friend and fellow Hip Hop artist known as Zionics – their duo is called Resorvation, and their first record was recorded on an old laptop computer with a homemade ‘panty hose and coat hanger’ vocal pop filter… Yeah, it doesn’t get any more real or ‘street’ than that.